NguyenTruongAnLab/CGEM_network/docs/development/Audit_CGEM_v1.2_Final.md

 ## 5. What the Model DOES Capture Well

-Despite limitations, the model successfully reproduces:
+Despite limitations, the model successfully reproduces in Co_Chien branch:

 1. **Salinity intrusion length and gradient** (R² > 0.9)
 2. **Tidal variations** in water level and velocity